 2.2.
 Hearing process

 The appeal hearing is on the record, meaning it is recorded, and there will be a transcript of the hearing that can be used in later court hearings.
-The transcript can be requested by the injured worker after the hearing.
+You can request the transcript after the hearing.

 A doctor may be required to testify before the Appeals Officer.15